riipandi/s3-spaces/readme.md

 S3_SPACE_UPLOAD_PATH    : Path to the local files, WP Constant
 ```

-There is a known issue with the built in Wordpress Image Editor, it will not upload changed images.
+There is a known issue with the built in Image Editor, it will not upload changed images.
 If you know how to fix this, PR welcome.

 ### Example Configuration